-I am always a bit wary of future prognostics, but some believe that the Hispanic homeowners’ buying power will be rising in the future (source).
+I am always a bit wary of future prognostics.
+Still, some believe Hispanic homeowners’ buying power will rise (source).

 It states that the income of Hispanic households grew from $46,000 to $60,000 between 2007 and 2017.

-So should this trend continue, the author of the article might be right.
+So should this trend continue, the article’s author might be right.

-But whatever the future brings (we never know for sure), you can’t ignore the demographic development to the present day and the effects it has and will likely have on the real estate market demand.
+No matter what the future brings, you can’t ignore today’s demographic development and the effects it will likely have on the real estate market demand.

-If you read my article on how to market to first time homebuyers (usually Millennials), you will know that right now, Millennials are the largest buyer group after baby boomers.
+My article on how to market to first-time homebuyers (usually Millennials), I worked out that Millennials are the largest buyer group after baby boomers.

 And an interesting fact in this context is that 20% of the millennial population consists of Hispanics (source).

-Due to these developments, some believe that Hispanics will have 56 percent share of all new homebuyers by 2030 (source).
+Due to these developments, some believe Hispanics will become 56 percent of all new homebuyers by 2030 (source).

-So, while we can’t know for sure what will happen in the future, there are several reasons why you might want to consider marketing to Hispanics or taking this real estate niche at least into consideration:
+So, there are several reasons why you might want to consider marketing to Hispanics or taking this real estate niche at least into consideration:

 - A steady increase in the Hispanic population